 What Is Federal Student Loan Refinancing?

-If you graduated with student loans, you may have a combination of private and federal student loans, the latter of which are loans funded by the federal government.
-Direct Subsidized Loans or Direct PLUS Loans are both examples of federal student loans.
+If you graduated with student loans, you may have a combination of private and federal student loans.
+Federal student loans are funded by the federal government.
+Direct Subsidized Loans and Direct PLUS Loans are both examples of these.

-Interest rates on federal student loans are fixed and set by the government annually, whereas private student loan rates are set by individual lenders.
-If you’re unhappy with your current interest rates, you may be able to refinance your student loans with a private lender and a new — ideally, lower — interest rate.
+Interest rates on federal student loans are fixed and set by the government annually.
+The rate for the 2025-26 school year is 6.39% for undergraduate students.
+Private student loan rates are set by individual lenders.
+If you’re unhappy with your current interest rates, you may be able to refinance your student loans with a private lender and a new — ideally lower — interest rate.

 Can I Refinance My Federal Student Loans?

-It is possible to refinance federal student loans with a private lender.
-However, when you refinance a federal student loan into a private loan, you lose the benefits and protections that come with a federal loan, like deferment and public service-based loan forgiveness, which are worth keeping in mind.
-However, the new loan could mean paying less interest over the life of the loan and paying off loans sooner.
+It is possible to refinance your federal student loans with a private lender, but you lose the benefits and protections that come with a federal loan, such as income-based repayment plans and public service-based loan forgiveness.
+On the plus side, refinancing may allow you to pay less interest over the life of the loan or pay off your debt sooner.

-When you consolidate federal student loans through the Direct Consolidation Loan program, the resulting interest rate is the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percent, which means you don’t usually save any money there.
-If your monthly payment goes down, it’s usually the result of lengthening the loan term, which means you’ll spend more on total interest in the long run.
+Consolidation bundles multiple federal student loans together, allowing borrowers to repay with one monthly bill.
+However, it does not typically get you a lower interest rate.
+When you consolidate federal student loans through the Direct Consolidation Loan program, the resulting interest rate is the weighted average of the original loans’ rates, rounded up to the nearest one-eighth of a percent.
+This means you don’t usually save any money.
+If your monthly payment goes down, it’s usually because the loan term has been extended, and you’ll spend more on total interest in the long run.

 Recommended: Student Loan Consolidation vs Refinancing

-What Are Potential Benefits to Refinancing Federal Student Loans?
+What Are the Potential Benefits of Refinancing Federal Student Loans?

 Potential Savings in Interest